 TIMBALE: What in heck is a timbale?
 First, it's pronounced, TIM-bull, not tim-BOL-ay.
 But after that, it gets less clear.
 A timbale usually has a crust (this doesn't).
 A timbale usually has meat (this doesn't).
 Okay then.
 From now on, I'm going to call this "Crustless Zucchini-Cheese Pie".
 And yes, I've made it in a pie pan for triangular slices but it would work just as well in a simple casserole dish, cut in squares or rectangles.

-2015: Ten years!
+AND AGAIN IN 2015 Ten years!
 It's been way too long since I've made this great little summer pie.
 Talk about time flying by so fast.
 I remember it well – but a repeat just didn't happen until now.
 We couldn't get enough of this!

 2015 EXTRA CREDIT Check the picture carefully, anyone "see" how a vegetable-loving grandfather garnished the top of this casserole in hope that three vegetable-averse grandsons would give it a try?!
 Too cute!